-The UCLA/Johnson & Johnson Health Care Executive Program (HCEP) provides a unique opportunity for executives of community health centers and AIDS Service organizations to participate in an eleven day intensive management training session, held annually at UCLA Anderson School of Management in Los Angeles, California.
-Participants engage in a rigorous but relevant curriculum that provides the requisite skills, knowledge and abilities to successfully manage and lead their organizations in a changed world for healthcare delivery.
-The program has graduated over 600 participants since its inception in 2002 and is generously supported by Johnson & Johnson.
+The UCLA/Johnson & Johnson Health Care Executive Program (HCEP) provides a unique opportunity for executives of community health centers and AIDS Service organizations to participate in an eleven day intensive management training session, held annually at UCLA Anderson School of Management.
+Participants engage in a rigorous but relevant curriculum that provides the requisite skills, knowledge and abilities to successfully manage and lead change in their organizations and communities.
+The program has graduated nearly 700 participants since its inception in 2002 and is generously supported by Johnson & Johnson.